Kentik Proxy Agent

 About the Proxy Agent

 Kentik provides a free NetFlow proxy agent called "kproxy" that enables data collected from network devices to be sent securely to Kentik.
-The machine running kproxy isn't actually handling traffic directly, but instead collects flow records (NetFlow v5/v9, IPFIX, and sFlow) and SNMP and encrypts it locally before forwarding it to Kentik.
+The machine running kproxy isn't actually handling traffic directly but instead collects flow records (NetFlow v5/v9, IPFIX, and sFlow) and SNMP and encrypts it locally before forwarding it to Kentik.
 A single instance of the kproxy executable can redirect flow for multiple routers and switches.
 Multiple servers across the network can run kproxy to distribute traffic and load.

-• Rate limiting and resampling to keep maximum flows per second (FPS) within applicable license limits (see About Licenses).
+In addition to the collection and encryption of device data, kproxy also performs rate limiting and resampling to keep maximum flows per second (FPS) within applicable license limits (see About Licenses).

 The steps involved in downloading, installation, and configuration of kproxy are described in the following topics below: